aherbert/gdsc-smlm/docs/results_plugins.rst

      - Triangles

    * - Point
-     - Circles of a given pixel radius.
+     - Circles of a given pixel radius
      - N/A

    * - Square